OlegsiiVl/frontend-project-lvl1/README.md

 make lint
 ```

- ## Asciinema example of how the game works:
+ ## Asciinema example of how the game works
 ## brain-even :
 [![asciicast](https://asciinema.org/a/UwGmWLpSJeRXIkzYYXP45aogl.svg)](https://asciinema.org/a/UwGmWLpSJeRXIkzYYXP45aogl)